hunterknepshield/RippleEffectSolver/RippleEffectSolver/README.md

 blood magic that for some reason gives vector<vector<int>> a default equality check so they can be stuck into a set without concern.

+## Binary Options
+There are a few options in the code to control output.
+- In `main.cc`, there is a VERBOSITY value to control how much info gets printed.
+- In `main.cc`, there is a FIND_ALL_SOLUTIONS value to control whether all solutions are found or not.
+- In `print_board.h`, there is a `#define` that controls the `printBoard` function.
+Specifically, un-commenting it prevents special Unicode grid characters from printing.

 ## Building the Binary
+This code makes use of several C++11 features, so your compiler must support that standard.

 There is a makefile included, just open the appropriate directory in a terminal and run `make`.
 It will build a single binary, `solver`.